Onyx-Protocol/Onyx/docs/future/protocol/specifications/txvm.md

 The VM is initialized with all stacks empty.

 When the program counter is equal to the length of the program, execution is complete.
-The [Transaction Summary stack](#transaction-id-stack) must have one item on it.
-Other than the Transaction Summary stack, the anchor stack, the data stack, and the alt stack, all of the stacks must be empty.
+The top item of the [Result stack](#result) must be a [Transaction ID](#transaction-id).
+The anchor stack must not be empty.
+Other than the Result stack, the anchor stack, the data stack, and the alt stack, all of the stacks must be empty.

 # Stacks